United States Olympic & Paralympic Committee: Governance

-The USOPC is governed by a 16-member board of directors and a professional staff headed by a CEO.
-The USOPC also has three constituent councils to serve as sources of opinion and advice to the board and USOPC staff, including the Athletes' Advisory Council, National Governing Bodies Council and Multi-Sport Organizations Council.
-The AAC and NGBC have three representatives on the board, while six members of the board are independent.
-The USOPC CEO and all American members of the IOC (Anita DeFrantz, James Easton and Angela Ruggiero) are ex officio members of the board.
+The USOPC is governed by a 16-member board of directors, led by a chairman, and has a professional staff, headed by a CEO.
+The USOPC also has three constituent councils to serve as sources of opinion and advice to the board and USOPC staff, including the Athletes' Advisory Council (AAC), National Governing Bodies Council (NGBC), and Multi-Sport Organizations Council.
+The AAC and NGBC each have three representatives on the board, while six members of the board are independent.
+The USOPC CEO and all US members of the IOC and IPC (Anita DeFrantz, James Easton, and Angela Ruggiero) are ex officio members of the board.

-The USOPC named Blackmun CEO on January 6, 2010.
-Blackmun held a previous stint at the USOPC, serving as acting chief executive officer (2001), senior managing director of sport (2000) and general counsel (1999).
-He also serves on the IOC's Marketing Commission and on the board of the National Foundation for Fitness, Sports and Nutrition.
+The USOPC named Scott Blackmun CEO on January 6, 2010.
+Blackmun previously served as acting chief executive officer (2001), senior managing director of sport (2000), and general counsel (1999).
+He also serves on the IOC's Marketing Commission and on the board of the National Foundation for Fitness, Sports, and Nutrition.
 He retired in 2018 and was replaced by Sarah Hirshland.

 On October 2, 2008, Lawrence F. Probst III was elected chairman of the USOPC board of directors.
 Probst also serves on the IOC's International Relations Commission, a post he assumed by IOC appointment on March 10, 2011.
 Probst retired in 2019 and was replaced by Susanne Lyons.

 National Governing Body members

 National Governing Bodies are organizations that look after all aspects of their individual sports.
-The NGBs are responsible for the training, competition and development of athletes for their sports, as well as nominating athletes to the U.S. Olympic, Paralympic, Youth Olympic, Pan American and Para-Pan American Teams.
+The NGBs are responsible for the training, competition and development of athletes for their sports, as well as nominating athletes to the U.S. Olympic, Paralympic, Youth Olympic, Pan American, and Para-Pan American Teams.
 There are currently 39 Olympic summer sport NGBs in the United States and eight Olympic winter sport NGBs.
 Sport climbing, skateboarding, and surfing were added to the Olympic roster of sports for the 2020 Olympics in Tokyo, Japan.
 Some Olympic sports are not featured in the Paralympics, that is why there are more solely Olympic NGBs rather than those that manage both Olympic and Paralympic divisions.
+Additionally, some Paralympic sports, like wheelchair basketball, boccia, goalball, powerlifting, and wheelchair rugby, are governed by U.S. members of International Paralympic Federations.